interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 ]
 ```

+Our engine will retrieve the pictures from these URLs.

+## 2.2 Specify Panels

-First, we need to specify how panels are laid out.
+Second, we need to specify how panels are laid out.
+The layout design should have happend in the [design phase](#11-drawing-panels).
 The panel width for each panel is specified in side each panel SVG or PNG file.
 All we need to do is tell the order and when to start a new row.

 Layouts are specified as nested arrays or pa.
 The following example produces the layout in the figure below.
 To learn more about layouts, check our [documentation](documentation.html#comic-layout).